ordina-jworks/ordina-jworks.github.io/_posts/2020-07-21-Securing-Applications-Azure-AD.md

 ## Example Application: Tour of Heroes

 As an example of an Angular application, we can use the [Tour of Heroes](https://angular.io/tutorial) Angular tutorial application.
-Feel free to use your own application if you like as there should not be too many differences.
+Feel free to use your own application as there should not be too many differences.

 Because the Tour of Heroes application uses an in-memory API instead of a Spring Boot application, we should change this in the code.
 Of course, if you are using your own application, you can skip this step.